András Szántó: Writing, policy, and convening

 Szántó has also published widely on politics, history, and public affairs.
 While in college in Budapest, he researched the then-taboo topic of forced resettlements in Stalinist Hungary, published as a book in 1989.
 In New York, he served as a correspondent for Magyar Narancs, the first Hungarian alternative weekly.
-In 2007, he organized a conference on propaganda at the New York Public Library, funded by George Soros, and edited the companion book of essays titled What Orwell Didn’t Know: Propaganda and the New Face of American Politics.
+In 2007, he organized a conference on propaganda at the New York Public Library, funded by George Soros, and edited the companion book of essays titled What Orwell Didn't Know: Propaganda and the New Face of American Politics.

-Szántó’s writing and policy interests frequently extend to the planning and oversight of symposia and professional forums.
+Szántó's writing and policy interests frequently extend to the planning and oversight of symposia and professional forums.
 He has overseen four sessions of the Global Museum Leaders Colloquium at the Metropolitan Museum of Art.
 Since 2008, he has moderated discussions of global museum leaders at Art Basel in Miami Beach, Basel, and Hong Kong, at the Global Art Forum in Dubai, and many other events.
 He oversaw the 2012 International Art Industry Forum in Vienna, Austria.
 In 2019, he spearheaded a novel talks-program format for Art Basel Cities in Buenos Aires, Parallel Rooms.
+In 2023 he served as Consulting Director of the Museum of Tomorrow Roundtable based at the Fine Art Museum of San Francisco.

 A former Senior Advisor to the Hungarian Minister of Culture and Education, Szántó has been active in the field of cultural diplomacy and international cultural engagement.
 In 2001, he helped establish the Transatlantic Forum for Cultural Research at UNESCO in Paris.
 In 2003, he co-organized a Columbia University conference, Arts and Minds: Cultural Diplomacy Amid Global Tensions.
 In 2012, he moderated a Salzburg Seminar, on Public and Private Cultural Exchange-Based Diplomacy: New Models for the 21st Century.
 He participated in and wrote the summary reports for two sessions of the Asia Society's US-China Museum Directors Forum in Beijing.